zicklag/blog/src/content/blog/introducing-the-leaf-protocol/index.md

 That said, we don't want to _force_ users to do this.
 We want you to be able to sign up with your Email address, just like you do with any other app, and start using Weird right away.
-Cryptographic keys allow you to do this, too, by simply storing the keypair on the server.
+Cryptographic keys allow us to do this, too, by simply storing the keypair on the server.

 Since we're using keypairs, though, we have to think about what happens if somebody loses a keypair, or if it gets stolen.